how-to-firebase/full-stack-firebase/firebase-tools/introduction.md

 # Firebase Tools: Introduction

-The Firebase Dashboard handles most administrative functions, but it doesn't deploy code, and there are some admin functions that don't have dashboards yet.
+The Firebase Console handles most administrative functions, but it doesn't deploy code, and there are some admin functions that don't have console dashboards yet.

 That's where Firebase Tools comes in.